Harvey, Illinois, train collision: Events

 The switch-tender saw a headlight coming from the south and believed that it was a slow-moving freight train.
 Unable to determine what track it was from, he proceeded to align the switch on track 4 to change the path of the oncoming train onto heading into the parked freight train.
 The crew of the Amtrak train did not see anyone on the ground but the fireman reported seeing the switch targets turn red, just before the switch.
 He shouted a warning to the engineer, who applied the emergency brakes and blasted a long, continuous horn, which was heard by the switch-tender.
 Realizing that the collision was imminent, he ran away from the switch.
-At the same time, the crew of train 51 noticed the oncoming train and said twice "Don't line that switch, you are going to line him in on top of us".
+At the same time, the crew of train No. 51 noticed the oncoming train and said twice "Don't line that switch, you are going to line him in on top of us".
 He attempted to reach for the radio and to tell the other engineer to stop, but it was too late.
 The train entered the crossover at 56.5 mph (58 mph on the speedometer) and the Amtrak train struck the parked ICG train at 9:05 PM.

-The impact was fatal for the crew of train 51, the first locomotive was pushed against the second locomotive, which mounted the first locomotive of the train, along with the Amtrak locomotive, completely destroying it, killing its crew members.
+The impact was fatal for the crew of train No. 51, the first locomotive was pushed against the second locomotive, which mounted the first locomotive of the train, along with the Amtrak locomotive, completely destroying it, killing its crew members.
 Only the chassis of the first locomotive was left.
 This also resulted in damage to the overhead line equipment, and the second locomotive received significant damage, whilst the rest of the train was intact.
-The Amtrak locomotive and first car overturned after they collided with ICG GP40 #3029, the force of impact being so great, that the P30CH's engine mounts were torn off and the engine separated from the locomotive.
+The Amtrak locomotive and first car overturned after they collided with ICG GP40 No. 3029, the force of impact being so great, that the P30CH's engine mounts were torn off and the engine separated from the locomotive.
 Other damages included ruptured fuel tanks and the crushed cab in the fireman's position.
 The first Superliner coach was only moderately damaged, as one of the switch targets penetrated one of its walls 12 in deep, below an upper-level window, protruding 3 in into one of the seats.
 The next two cars were only slightly damaged and remained upright.
 The fourth car suffered no external damage, but moist (and improper) wood furnishings pulled loose the snackbar from the anchor bolts, collapsing inside the car.
 The last car of the Shawnee stayed on the tracks, undamaged.